tmichniewski/MiniSpark/README.md

 Please also notice, that such a function might be also used in Spark `Dataset.transform` method, because our function is exactly equal to the type of parameter to the transform method.

-So, in fact our function might be perceived to be both - an alias to Scala Function1 and a type of Spark transform method.
+So, in fact, our function might be perceived to be both - an alias to Scala Function1 and a type of Spark transform method.

 ## Dataset composition with the function